AwkwardTurtle42/AwkwardTurtle42.github.io/Callings.markdown

 ### You Start With

-* 4 Grit
-* Your Archive (*bulky*): Starts with one Topic of information based on your prior studies.
+* Your Archive (*bulky*): Acts as a Grimoire that also stores your Topics.
+Starts with one Topic of information based on your prior studies and one ritual of your choice.

-* An extra random starting WIL item.
+* An extra piece of WIL Starting Equipment, rolled with d10s.

 ### Your Archive

 Your Archive acts as a Grimoire, and can store spells and rituals in addition to storing your knowledge.

 **Deep Lore:** The first time you encounter something that falls within a Topic recorded in your Archive, you may ask the GM a single question about it.
 Further questions will take time to look up, or require further research.

 It takes six hours to record a new Topic of information into your Archive from any source of knowledge.

 ### Advanced Abilities